YOUR PREMIER LAS VEGAS CHILDREN’S DENTIST

-Children who are very young or who have a high level of anxiety that interferes with the cooperation necessary for the dentist to perform treatment may require some level of sedation.
+As your premiere Las Vegas Children’s Dentist, we are aware that children who are very young or who have a high level of anxiety that interferes with the cooperation necessary for the dentist to perform treatment may require some level of sedation.
 Sedation is also helpful for special needs children.
 There are many safe and effective drugs available today that can help relax the child and promote a good environment for optimal and safe dental treatment.

 Conscious sedation is an option for children who are mildly apprehensive.
 This highly effective method can be administered in oral form in addition to the use of nitrous oxide (N20-02).